-Public housing is funded by the federal government and administered by the [Insert PHA name] for the jurisdiction of [Insert jurisdiction name: City of \\\\\ / County of \\\\\ / Other].
+Public housing is funded by the federal government and administered by the Fort Wayne Housing Authority for the jurisdiction of City of Fort Wayne / County of Allen.

 PHAs are governed by a board of officials that are generally called "commissioners."
 Although some PHAs may use a different title for their officials, this document will hitherto refer to the "board of commissioners" or the "board" when discussing the board of governing officials.